ellenpham/ellenpham/README.md

 :heart_decoration: I'm passionate about designing and developing websites and applications.

+:telescope: I am currently learning Python, SQL and JavaScript.

-:seedling: Previously a resourcing specialist, now embark on the new career journey in tech industry.
+:seedling: Previously a resourcing specialist, currently embarking on the new career journey in tech industry.

-:zap: In my free time, I solve problems on Codewars or Leetcode and make videos.
+:zap: In my free time, I solve problems on Codewars/Leetcode, edit videos or do some cooking.

 :mailbox: How to reach me <u>ellenpham1510@gmail.com</u>